Emergency Room Billing Services in Arizona

 Blue Cross Blue Shield of Arizona processes the largest share of Arizona commercial emergency room claims.
 We know their AZ specific fee schedules, prior authorization requirements for emergency room procedures, and their appeal timelines when claims are denied.
 99281-99285 has facility-specific documentation guidelines different from outpatient E/M.

-AHCCCS routes emergency room patients through 5 managed care plans: Arizona Complete Health, Mercy Care, Banner, and 2 more.
+AHCCCS (Arizona Health Care Cost Containment System) routes emergency room patients through 7 managed care plans: Mercy Care (Aetna subsidiary), Arizona Complete Health (Centene), Banner University Family Care, and 4 more.
 Each MCO has its own emergency room authorization and billing rules that we manage.

-Noridian processes Medicare emergency room claims in Arizona with its own Local Coverage Determinations.
-We navigate Noridian's policies around critical care time to prevent medical necessity denials.
+Noridian Healthcare Solutions (Jurisdiction F) processes Medicare emergency room claims in Arizona with its own Local Coverage Determinations.
+We navigate Noridian Healthcare Solutions (Jurisdiction F)'s policies around critical care time to prevent medical necessity denials.

 Denial Prevention for Arizona Emergency Room